GyuTaeKim0729/GyuTaeKim0729/README.md

 Hi there!
-I'm junior fullstack developer
+I'm junior fullstack developer\n
 I'm always ready to soak into everything || everywhere Maybe if you give me courage, I can make heaven!